mvchalupnik/genetic-opt/README.md

 # genetic-opt
 ## Genetic optimization implemented in Matlab
+### Introduction
 Optimization of functions with many variables can be difficult, particularly if the function landscape contains many local minima, or when analytical optimization is not possible.
+Genetic optimizations introduce randomness that can help avoid local minima, while optimizing function through a "survival of the fittest" strategy.
 This repo implements a simple genetic optimization in Matlab.

-In a genetic optimization, a population of function parameters are randomly generated.
+In a genetic optimization,
+a population of function parameters are randomly generated.
 Some function parameters "mutate" (through random replacement of some of their parameters) and some combine with other function parameters to produce "offspring" parameter sets.
 At the end of an epoch, the function